 The process begins with the identification of the dissertation committee chair from among the GSS faculty by mutual agreement of the student and a faculty member.
 The chair should be identified by the end of the first year, because the chair serves not only as dissertation supervisor, but also as academic advisor and professional mentor.
 Due to the chair's multiple roles, they are alternately referred to as the "major professor," "advisor," or "supervisor."
 Students officially declare their dissertation chair by filing the GSS Department's D-0 form, "Appointment of Dissertation Chair."
+Please contact the GSS Graduate Program Coordinator (GPC) to request the form.

 In addition to the chair, the committee is composed of three FIU faculty members, two from the GSS Department and one from another department.
 The latter is commonly called the "external member."
 Students select their committee members in consultation with their chairs, who will help students match their research interests with the expertise of the faculty.
 With special approval and proper justification, students can include on their committees a member from another university.
-The committee is officially designated with UGS form D-1, "Appointment of Dissertation Committee."
-The D-1 form includes information about forming the committee.
+The committee is officially designated with UGS online form, "Appointment of Dissertation Committee," previously known as D-1.